Keepup Store Docs

 Before you begin!

-You should create a Keepup Store account that you can test the API against.
+You should that you can test the API against.
 We will provide you with an API key that you can use to make API calls.

 The Keepup Store API provides access to almost all the functionalities available in our application, enabling you to extend these features into your own projects.
 It is designed to follow RESTful principles and is structured around the key resources that you will commonly interact with.